Sunday, November 3, 2024

 It appears that sense of duty never left Edgar Bras.
 While in Fort Lauderdale, approaching 80, he served as deacon and superintendent of Sunday school at First Baptist Church.
 He died in 1923 at 81, a few years after his wife.
 The final resting place for both is at Evergreen Cemetery.

-Among the countless others to honor on Memorial Day in Fort Lauderdale are Edgar A. Bras and Alexander R. (Sandy) Nininger, both Medal of Honor recipients and former Fort Lauderdale residents.
+Among the countless others to honor on Memorial Day are Edgar A. Bras and Alexander R. (Sandy) Nininger, both Medal of Honor recipients who lived in Fort Lauderdale.
 According to the National Medal of Honor Museum, “of the 40 million Americans who have served in the Armed Forces since the Civil War, only 3,519 have earned the Medal of Honor”

 Medal of Honor, U.S. Army